IIR Presentation

 Scientific and Technical Information Department (STID)

-Souhir Hammami - Director of the STID, Director of publications
+Souhir Hammami - Director of Department

 Dr. Monique Baha - Scientific writer